Sabinastorm/yoga-club/README.md

 Website has been through W3C HTML Validator and there is one error to report

 - Error: script element between head and body

+Tried removing it and lost my social media links.
+So leaving it in for now.

 ### Local testing